Composable architecture advantages

 As a default behavior, Netlify detects and masks out sensitive environment variable values in deploy logs.
 In addition, our sensitive variable policy default setting for public repositories prevents untrusted pull/merge requests from building with sensitive variable values.
 When there are potentially sensitive environment variables in your site configuration, untrusted deploys require approval.

-Plus, all requests to the data layer GraphQL APIs in Netlify Connect require an authentication token to ensure that only authorized users have access to your data.
+Plus, all requests to the data layer GraphQL APIs in Netlify Connect require an API token to ensure that only authorized users have access to your data.
+You can also restrict access to specific data types and fields using API scopes.
 These types of limitations and defaults set teams up for more secure development.

 Along with the built-in platform security measures mentioned above, your team can manage security controls that provide a multi-layered approach to web app and data protection.
 We recommend that you consider the following security measures: